-Where we stand now: E-cigarettes
+5 cancer-causing toxins found in e-cigarette vapor

 Based on her own research, Spatarella said most people who attempt a complete switch fail and ultimately become dual users.
 "We've had very, very few who were successful in using e-cigarettes as a cessation device."

-2017 headline: E-cigarettes may help with cessation but also a gateway for youth to start

 Data, released in the UK has shown a decline in smoking rates simultaneous with a rise in people taking up vaping, with half of them reporting to switch to e-cigarettes to help them quit.
 Unlike some countries, such as Finland, the UK has supported the promotion of e-cigarettes as an aid to quitting.
-The country has adopted a harm reduction approach to reduce the number of smokers, while countries like Finland believe all goods resembling cigarettes or tobacco-use should be phased out in their bid to eliminate smoking by 2040.

-The UK data, collected by the Office for National Statistics, showed that 17.2% of all adults in the UK were smokers in 2015, down from 20.1% in 2010.
-In that same time frame, smoking was seen to become less common across all age groups.
-In 2015, the surveys found that 2.3 million people in Great Britain (England, Scotland and Wales) used e-cigarettes, with half of these users stating they used them as a means to stop smoking.

 Vaughan Rees, director of the Center for Global Tobacco Control at the Harvard T.H.
 Chan School of Public Health, believes that e-cigarettes can be a useful tool to help people quit smoking and advocates the UK's stance on harm reduction.
 But his support ends when flavors are involved, following the gateway argument.
 "We're seeing a proliferation in flavors, including gummy bear and candy flavors that are intrinsically appealing to children."
 He believes it's "absolutely crucial" that use of these flavors is not endorsed.